Our History

 A fact not many people may know is that Ladysmith Light Up honours the memory of Juan Maria De Los Delores De Leon, Lady Smith.

 By its third year, the FOL had become a community institution.
-The Town of Ladysmith joined in, as did the Richmond family of the 49th Parallel Grocery, the Ladysmith and District Credit Union, B.C.
+The Town of Ladysmith joined in, as did the Richmond family of the 49th Parallel Grocery who donated a buggy of groceries and sponsored the flyer handout each year, the Ladysmith and District Credit Union, B.C.
 Hydro, Bruce Mason, Duck and Tracy Paterson, the members of the Old Age Pensioners Organization, Crane Force, Coastal Trucking, Island Hoppers, and many others.
 Service clubs became involved.
 And it just took off from there.

 “I could see that it was going to be a success,” says Fitzpatrick.
 “It was time to pass it on and let other people be involved.”